Fredylx/Tic-Tac-Toe/README.md

 # Tik-Tac-Toe App

 ## Overview
 This Tik-Tac-Toe app is a classic, simple game developed in Swift for iOS.
-It provides a sleek, user-friendly interface for playing the well-loved game of Tik-Tac-Toe on any iOS device.
-The app supports single-player mode against an AI opponent and a two-player mode for playing against friends.

 ## Features
 - **Single Player Mode:** Play against a computer-controlled opponent.